Nicolas Horvath: Career

 On April 11, 2014, in the Palais de Tokyo, he premiered the GlassWorlds, a gigantic Philip Glass Homage where 120 composers from 56 countries and all musical genres wrote a work for this program.

 On January 9, 2015, in Carnegie Hall, New York, he premiered the Complete 20 Philip Glass Etudes.

 On October 10 to 12, 2015, in Paris's Le Grand Rex, for the 1st encore of Danny Elfman's anniversary concert, Nicolas Horvath was in duet with the composer himself to perform Elfman's Oogie Boogie's song.

 On October 31, 2015, The Gallery of Estonia (the Estonian pavilion) as part of the Milan World Expo closing day invited him to give the first Jaan Rääts music only recital.

 On May 25, 2016, he gave a Jaan Rääts recital at Strasbourg European Parliament for the inauguration Ceremony of Estonia at the lead of the Council of Europe.

 On the night of October 1 to 2, 2016, at the Paris Philharmonie Boulez Hall, he performed a twelve-hour-long marathon of piano works by Philip Glass.

 In April 2017, he requested to all Jaan Rääts' students, such as Erkki-Sven Tüür, Tõnu Kõrvits, Timo Steiner, Kerri Kotta ... to compose each of them an exclusive piece for an all-Estonia Jaan Rääts Homage tour (for the 85th anniversary of composer).

-On March 18, 2018, he gives a world premiere in Nantes during the Festival Variations the complete piano music of Erik Satie.
+On March 18, 2018, he gave a world premiere in Nantes during the Festival Variations the complete piano music of Erik Satie.

-On March 24, 2018, he is invited by the Labenche Museum in Brive-la-Gaillarde to give a Claude Debussy recital for his centenary on the composer's last piano.
+On March 24, 2018, he was invited by the Labenche Museum in Brive-la-Gaillarde to give a Claude Debussy recital for his centenary on the composer's last piano.
 During this concert Nicolas Horvath premiered Claude Debussy works completed by the musicologist Robert Orledge.

-On September 9, 2018, he gives the world premiere of Moondog 's Complete Book of Canons n°1, 2 & 3 and The Great Canon in Toulouse for the Opening Concert of the Moondog Season and for the Piano aux Jacobins Festival.
+On September 9, 2018, he gave the world premiere of Moondog 's Complete Book of Canons n°1, 2 & 3 and The Great Canon in Toulouse for the Opening Concert of the Moondog Season and for the Piano aux Jacobins Festival.

-On April 28, 2019, he is the first pianist ever to perform in a single concert and without any break all 15 Karlheinz Stockhausen's Klavierstuke for solo piano in Nantes for the Variations Festival.
+On April 28, 2019, he was the first pianist ever to perform in a single concert and without any break all 15 Karlheinz Stockhausen's Klavierstuke for solo piano in Nantes for the Variations Festival.

-On Mai 17 & 18, 2019, he was selected by Philip Glass himself to perform Glass' etudes 13 & 14 during the Philip Glass & Friends concerts at the Philharmonie de Paris.
+On May 17 and 18, 2019, he was selected by Philip Glass himself to perform Glass' Etudes nos.
+13 and 14 during the Philip Glass & Friends concerts at the Philharmonie de Paris.

+In 2024 and 2025, he launched a project titled Year of Bach, during which he aimed to perform all of the chorales by Johann Sebastian Bach.
+The project received some criticism due to its name, which is also used by an existing blog and podcast about Bach created by Evan Goldfine, a fractional chief financial officer and investor.